-As part of Tasmania’s Population Growth Strategy the Tasmanian Government created the Multicultural Grants Program aimed at assisting migrants to settle and feel welcome in Tasmania.
-The Tasmanian Government aims to:
+The Multicultural Grants Program was created as part of Tasmania’s Population Growth Strategy.
+The Multicultural Grants Program is aimed at assisting migrants to settle and feel welcome in Tasmania.

 Grants of up to $20,000 are available to support: